-Grades: K-5 th Harvesting Overview Supplies: You will need the basket (or a large bowl) and the pruners for harvesting as you walk with the class through the garden.
+Grades: K-5 th Harvesting Overview Supplies: You will need the basket or a large bowl and the pruners for harvesting as you walk with the class through the garden.
+Not all plants discussed below are present in all school gardens.
+Adjust to what's growing in your school's garden.
 Discussion Walk the class through the garden to observe and discuss what grew over the summer.
-Use the harvest instructions and plant facts below as talking points to teach the students about the plants, how they grow and how they will be harvested once ripe.
-Take students to the garden bed and have a couple of students at a time approach the bed to harvest their items.
+Use the harvest directions and plant facts below as talking points to teach the students about the plants, how they grow and how they will be harvested when ripe.
+Take students to the garden beds and have a couple of students at a time approach the bed to harvest their items.
 Each student will pick 1 item.
 As each student harvests, direct them to the washing station where they will wash their item.

+• As each student harvests, direct them to the washing station where they will wash their item.
 Grades: K-5 th Peas Discussion & HARVESTING DIRECTIONS: Activity Bring the students to stand around a pea vine. • Instruct students that when they pick a pea, they take hold of the pea with one hand and use the other hand to "cut" the pea from the stem with their fingernail.
 Do not pull the pea or the whole branch will follow and break!
-FACTS: 5,6,7 Peas are eaten fresh or cooked.
+PLANT FACTS: 5,6,7 Peas are eaten fresh or cooked.
 Peas have lots of healthy nutrients including protein, fiber, iron, zinc and more!
 Pea protein, made from ground/dried peas, is a popular product, often used as a meat substitute.
 Pea plant characteristics: They are vining, with stems that end in tendrils, which are modified leaves. o The tendrils are designed to grab onto anything they can reach so they can climb as they grow.
 For this reason, stakes and twine are used to train them upward. o The tendrils are thigmotropic , (pronounced "thig-muh-TROP-ick") which means that they have a growth response to touch.
 The tendrils grow in a spiral direction, always looking for an object to cling to.
 When they brush against something, they grab on!
 The flowers can be purple or white.
 Once the pea pod appears, peas begin developing inside. o All parts of the plant above ground are edible: stems, tendrils, leaves, flowers, pods and peas.
 When the peas are picked, the plant is stimulated to make more.

-Grades: K-5 th Cilantro or Basil Discussion & Activity HARVESTING DIRECTIONS: Bring students to stand around a cilantro or basil plant.
+Grades: K-5 th Cilantro, Basil, (or Leafy Greens) Discussion & Activity HARVESTING DIRECTIONS: Bring students to stand around a cilantro or basil plant.
 Tell them that when they are harvesting any leafy herb, they will pinch off a leaf or segment of a stem with their fingernail, "cutting" it cleanly to separate it from the plant.
 If harvesting, demonstrate first and then have them try it.
-FACTS: ^{8,9,10} Pinching off leaves will stimulate the plant to produce more leaves.
+PLANT FACTS: 8,9,10 Pinching off leaves will stimulate the plant to produce more leaves.
 Leafy green herbs can be consumed in many ways: fresh in salads or other cold dishes, to flavor water, cooked in dishes, baked into baked goods and more.
 Cilantro is also called "Chinese Parsley" and is closely related to parsley but tastes and smells very different.
 There are more than 100 different kinds of basil.
+If you have a leafy green lettuce plant, harvest larger leaves from the outside and leave at least 5 baby center leaves so the plant can continue to grow.